 Secondly, you can apply for approved issuer status and pay a 2% approved issuer levy instead of NRWT.

 Finally, you can borrow from a New Zealand bank, so that NRWT does not apply at all.

 2. The accrual rules

-Where you borrow from a foreign bank in foreign dollars, the loan will be classed as a financial arrangement for New Zealand tax purposes, meaning that foreign exchange gains and losses in respect of the loan are included in the taxpayer’s New Zealand tax return.
+Where you borrow from a foreign bank in foreign dollars, the loan will be classed as a financial arrangement for New Zealand tax purposes.
+This means foreign exchange gains and losses in respect of the loan are included in the taxpayer’s New Zealand tax return.

-Do I need Foreign Investment Review Board (FIRB) approval?
+Do you need Foreign Investment Review Board (FIRB) approval?